Rue de la Paix 23

 There is remarkable neo-Gothic wooden furniture, made by the workshop of the sculptor Malfait, in the second half of the 19th century.
 Some of this furniture is no longer in the church.
 But we can still admire, among other things, the confessionals and their Way of the Cross, the stalls, the organ, etc.

 The wall paintings of the transept and the bay preceding the choir are in fact paintings on canvas, glued to the walls.
 They were made by the Antwerp painter Ernst Wante.
-The stained glass windows date from the late 19th and early 20th centuries.

 The great romantic organ was built in 1868 by the firm "Merklin Schütze et Cie", then established on the Chaussée de Wavre.
 It has 31 stops spread over three keyboards and a pedalboard.
 The organ buffet and the rood pole balustrade are in neo-Gothic style, by the sculptor Jean-François Malfait.